turtlecoin/pool-guardian/README.md

 pool: http://trtl-check.yourpool.com/hacheck/miningaddress/<your_mining_address>
 ```

-you may also choose to monitor at differnent deviances, for example if your pool or daemon is only 5 blocks ahead or behind:
+you may also choose to monitor at differnent deviances, for example if your pool or daemon is only 5 blocks ahead or behind, receive an alert:

 ```
 daemon: http://trtl-check.yourpool.com/hacheck/nodes/node-a/5